FFmpeg Live Streaming – What Professional Broadcasters Need to Know [2024 Update]

 Many professional broadcasters use live streaming software in addition to their online video platforms.
 Video streaming software typically provides tools for encoding, transcoding, adding on-screen effects, and more.

-If you are looking for a no-frills, lightweight tool for broadcast live stream production and other video tasks, FFmpeg may be the software for you.
+If you are looking for a no-frills, lightweight tool for broadcast live stream production and other video tasks, FFmpeg live streaming software may be the best for you.
 You can use FFmpeg to create rtmp streams.

 This feature-rich tool is primarily designed for advanced broadcasters.
 To help lower the learning curve, we’ve put together this guide to break down some of the code and functions available on FFmpeg.
 This FFmpeg tutorial will help you understand how it works.